3D Printing in Healthcare: Revolutionizing the Medical Industry

 Material Limitations and Biocompatibility Concerns

-The development of 3D printing materials has progressed greatly, but the use of certain materials, especially biocompatible materials, has some limitations.
-Ascertaining that the materials are safe for humans, especially with medical standards, is a major hurdle in the process that requires further investigation and development.
+The development of 3D printing materials has progressed significantly, but the use of certain materials, particularly biocompatible ones, has some limitations.
+Ensuring that the materials are safe for humans, particularly in accordance with medical standards, is a significant hurdle in the process that necessitates further investigation and development.

 Integration into Existing Healthcare Systems